The Restoration Operator's Playbook - Tygart Media

 Certifications are valid for two years.
 Renewal requires re-testing at the same level.
 Plan the recertification cycle into your annual training budget and stagger renewals across team members to avoid bunching the workload.

-• Xactimate Sketch AR and the Mobile-First Restoration Workflow
+• Xactimate Sketch AR: Mobile-First Restoration Workflow

-Xactimate Sketch AR and the Mobile-First Restoration Workflow
+Xactimate Sketch AR: Mobile-First Restoration Workflow

 Field measurement has historically been the slowest step in restoration estimating.
 A tech walks the loss with a tape measure or laser, jots down dimensions, returns to the office, and re-keys everything into Xactimate before the estimate can begin.
 Xactimate Sketch AR collapses that workflow by moving the measurement and initial sketch into the field, on a mobile device, with cloud sync to the office.